pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

         echo '{"pachd_address": "grpc://<external-IP-address>:30650"}' | pachctl config set context "<choose-a-cluster-context-name>" --overwrite pachctl config set active-context "<choose-a-cluster-context-name>"
         ```

-    - **Attention**: If you have deployed Console, before you can use `pachctl`, you will need to run `pachct auth login` then authenticate with your Mock User.

     - Then run `pachctl port-forward` (Background this process in a new tab of your terminal).

 - Check That Your Cluster Is Up And Running

+   !!!
+Note
+    If Authentication is activated (When you deploy Console, for example), you will need to run `pachct auth login`, then authenticate to Pachyderm with your User, before you use `pachctl`.

     ```shell
     pachctl version